Sumit-ai/Time-series-ARIMA-model/README.md

 # Time-series-ARIMA-model:

-his repository contains python code for ime Series Forcasting using ARIMA, this code can be found **[here](https://github.com/Sumit-ai/Time-series-ARIMA-model)**
+This repository contains python code for ime Series Forcasting using ARIMA.
+This repository also explains the determination of p, d and q.
+This code can be found **[here](https://github.com/Sumit-ai/Time-series-ARIMA-model)**

 <img align="center" src="download.png" width="1000" />